 Who’s On Your Team?

-Have you picked your team necessary to produce and deliver virtual events?
+Have you picked the right team to produce and deliver your events?
 Are there any gaps in these event roles and expertise?
 The level of engagement audiences want is still on the rise and technical requirements to bring them what they want can be daunting.
-Hosting on-brand, immersive experiences is here to stay so take a look at the roles we recommend to see if you are ready for the next level.
+Hosting on-brand, immersive event experiences is here to stay so take a look at the roles we recommend to see if you are ready for the next level.

-For virtual event roles, you might have a smaller team, but the game is bigger.
-Whether you manage it all in house or outsource to a production company, staging virtual events across the globe turns on new ways to connect and open yourself up to larger audiences.
+For event roles, you might have a smaller team, but the game is much bigger.
+Whether you manage it all in-house or outsource to a production company, staging events across the globe turns on new ways to connect and open yourself up to larger audiences.
 And with reward comes risk.

 Size and Scope Matter